Do you want to find the best Google Analytics plugin for your WordPress site?

 Next, there are also scrollmaps that add insights into how far users scroll down your web pages.
 It even shows you user session recordings where you can watch video replays of individual user interactions on your website.

-You also get overlay reports that display the number of clicks on individual page elements, such as buttons, links, and images.
+You also get overlay reports that display the number of clicks on individual page elements, such as buttons, links, and image galleries.
 This helps you identify which elements are most engaging and which may need improvement.

 Another thing we’d like to highlight is the mobile-specific features and insights.
 This helps you understand how mobile users interact with your responsive or mobile-optimized site.